Kick In (1922 film)

-Kick In is a 1922 American silent crime drama film produced by Famous Players–Lasky, distributed by Paramount Pictures, and starring Betty Compson and Bert Lytell.
+Kick In is a 1922 American silent crime drama film produced by Famous Players–Lasky, distributed by Paramount Pictures, and starring Betty Compson, Bert Lytell, and May McAvoy.
 The picture was directed by George Fitzmaurice, who previously directed a 1917 film version of the story.
 Both films are based on Willard Mack's 1913 play that was produced on Broadway in 1914 starring John Barrymore.
 The supporting cast features Charles Ogle, who had played the first screen Frankenstein's monster in the original 1910 version of Frankenstein.

 A 1931 sound film version was produced with Clara Bow playing Molly.